Friz Freleng: Directorial achievements

 Freleng's cartoon, Show Biz Bugs (1957), with Daffy Duck vying with Bugs Bunny for theatre audience appreciation, was arguably a template for the successful format of The Bugs Bunny Show that premiered on television in the autumn of 1960.
-Further, Freleng directed the cartoons with the erudite and ever-so-polite Goofy Gophers encountering the relentless wheels of human industry, them being I Gopher You (1954) and Lumber Jerks (1955), and he also directed three cartoons (sponsored by the Alfred P. Sloan Foundation) extolling the virtues of free-market capitalism: By Word of Mouse (1954), Heir-Conditioned (1955) and Yankee Dood It (1956), all three of which involved Sylvester.
-Freleng directed all three of the vintage Warner Brothers cartoons in which a drinking of Dr. Jekyll's potion (of The Strange Case of Dr. Jekyll and Mr. Hyde) induces a series of monstrous transformations: Dr. Jerkyl's Hide (1954), Hyde and Hare (1955) and Hyde and Go Tweet (1960).
-Other Freleng fancies were man at war with the insect world (as in Of Thee I Sting (1946) and Ant Pasted (1953)), an inebriated stork delivering the wrong baby (in A Mouse Divided (1952), Stork Naked (1955) and Apes of Wrath (1959)), and characters marrying for money and finding themselves with a shrewish wife and a troublesome step-son (His Bitter Half (1949) and Honey's Money (1962)).
+Further, Freleng directed the cartoons with the erudite and ever-so-polite Goofy Gophers encountering the relentless wheels of human industry, those being I Gopher You (1954) and Lumber Jerks (1955), and he also directed three cartoons (sponsored by the Alfred P. Sloan Foundation) extolling the virtues of free-market capitalism: By Word of Mouse (1954), Heir-Conditioned (1955), and Yankee Dood It (1956), all of which involved Sylvester.
+Freleng directed all three of the vintage WB cartoons in which a drinking of Dr. Jekyll's potion (of The Strange Case of Dr. Jekyll and Mr. Hyde) induced a series of monstrous transformations: Dr. Jerkyl's Hide (1954), Hyde and Hare (1955), and Hyde and Go Tweet (1960).
+Other Freleng fancies were man at war with the insect world (as in Of Thee I Sting (1946) and Ant Pasted (1953)), an inebriated stork delivering the wrong baby (in A Mouse Divided (1952), Stork Naked (1955), and Apes of Wrath (1959)), and characters marrying for money and finding themselves with a shrewish wife and a troublesome stepson (His Bitter Half (1949) and Honey's Money (1962)).

-Freleng was occasionally the subject of in-jokes in Warner cartoons.
-In Canary Row (1950), there were billboards in the background of scenes advertising various products called "Friz".
+Freleng was occasionally the subject of in-jokes in WB cartoons.
+In Canary Row (1950), billboards in the background of scenes advertised various products called "Friz".
 The "Hotel Friz" was featured in Racketeer Rabbit (1946) and "Frizby the Magician" was one of the acts Bugs Bunny pitched in High Diving Hare (1949).

 Musical knowledge and technique

-Freleng was somewhat of a musical composer and a classically trained violinist who timed his cartoons on musical bar sheets.
-Freleng would time gags that best utilized Carl Stalling's, Milt Franklyn's or William Lava's music.
-He was one of a very few directors at Warner Bros. to have musical knowledge for making cartoons.
+Freleng was somewhat of a musical composer and a classically trained violinist, who timed his cartoons on musical bar sheets.
+Freleng would time gags that best used Carl Stalling, Milt Franklyn, or William Lava's music.
+He was one of a very few directors at WB to have musical knowledge for making cartoons.
 Every cartoon Freleng directed from the late 1930s to 1963 was made with his creative musical technique.